-Maybe you've been driving for years but have never had an accident, yet you wouldn't drive without a seat belt.
-It's ignorant to apply this logic to anything.
+Maybe you've been driving for years and have never had an accident, but you still buckle when in a vehicle to protect yourself if a bump does happen.

 Life is unpredictable.
 Business is unpredictable.
 You never know what kind of clients you'll work with, the dynamic between you both, or what external factors can cause problems.

 For £14 a month you're giving yourself a better chance of handling unexpected situations.

 "I use a contract so I don't need insurance"

 This is probably the most common misunderstanding.
 I'm here to tell you that contracts don't alleviate you of liability.